Germanaz0/lrc-api/readme.md

 ## Docs

- - Postman collection and environment is located into `docs/api-docs`
+ - Postman collection and environment is located into [docs/api-docs](./docs/api-docs)

+## Frontend application

+The repository can be found [clicking here](https://github.com/Germanaz0/lrc-front)